Frequent reporting, quick experimentation, effective optimization, flawless execution.

 The actionable intelligence this reporting engine can provide is startling.
 It enables campaign optimization on levels that are virtually impossible to reach without it.

-A 2021 survey by Advertiser Perceptions revealed the majority of advertisers use seven platforms in a typical day and nine platforms over the course of a typical ad campaign.
+A 2021 survey revealed the majority of advertisers use seven platforms in a typical day and nine platforms over the course of a typical ad campaign.
 The findings are evidence that for all the incredible progress the industry has seen around digital processes and the development of AI-powered support—particularly over the last 10 years—there has been a stark lack of any proportionate upgrade to the technology and procedures designed to help marketers manage it all.

 Omnichannel platforms remedy this growing imbalance.
 By deploying campaigns across all programmatic, site direct, search, social, and connected TV channels from one singular interface, media buyers no longer need to bounce around between multiple disparate systems in order to simply do their job.
 The real-world implications of these efficiency gains are massive—shortened workflow processes allow marketers to be nimbler with their movement of media weight and can help them adapt digital spend around unplanned events more quickly to improve profit margins.
 Whether it is uploading new media to a specific channel, iterating on creative within existing assets, altering the segmentation of targeting parameters, or pulling entire omnichannel campaigns from the market, procedures that once took days—or even weeks—now take mere hours.